-We Offer a Non-Medical Oppositional Defiant Disorder (ODD) Treatment
+We Offer a Non-Medical Oppositional Defiant Disorder (ODD) Plan

 The Brain Balance program is uniquely designed to help children with ODD using a combination of physical, sensory, and cognitive activities.
 Parents saw a 43% improvement, on average, in their child’s behavior following the completion of the Brain Balance program.1